Software-Improvement-Group/sigridci/workflows.md

 <img src="images/development-branch-workflow.png" width="600" />

-**How to use Sigrid CI:** Teams typically do not use pull requests in this scenario, although they do perform code reviews before changes are merged.
-As such, Sigrid CI can be used to receive feedback on all changes made to the development branch.
+**How to use Sigrid CI:** Teams may or may not use pull requests in this scenario, but they do perform code reviews before changes are merged.
+If the team does *not* use pull requests, Sigrid CI can be used to receive feedback on all changes made to the development branch.
 This feedback can be used as input to the reviewer.
+If the team *does* use pull requests, the workflow is the same as described in *feature branch workflow*.

 ## Sigrid CI &amp; multi-branch workflow